nyc-crh/site/content/gallery/educational-needs-of-the-puerto-rican-child.md

 Racist and ableist treatment of Puerto Rican children continued in New York schools, and organizations like United Bronx Parents worked hard to challenge them.

-[^1]: Lana Dee Povitz, *Stirrings: How Activist New Yorkers United a Movement for Food Justice* (University of North Carolina Press, 2019), 266 note 30.
+[^1]: Lana Dee Povitz, *Stirrings: How Activist New Yorkers United a Movement for Food Justice* (Chapel Hill: University of North Carolina Press, 2019), 266 note 30.

-[^2]: Lorrin Thomas, *Puerto Rican Citizen: History and Political Identity in Twentieth Century New York City.* (Chicago: University of Chicago Press, 2010), 85-88.
+[^2]: Lorrin Thomas, *Puerto Rican Citizen: History and Political Identity in Twentieth Century New York City* (Chicago: University of Chicago Press, 2010), 85-88.